 150g whitebait or crab meat

-2 tablespoons Karengo fronds or finely chopped nori
+2 tablespoons Karengo fronds (finely chopped) or you can try Karengo flakes

 2 shallots, diced